fuze-ac/api-specs/PUBLIC_API_SPEC.md

    - Given a mutation is retried with the same idempotency key but materially different payload
    - Then the API returns conflict and does not apply a second mutation

-### 29.5 Concurrency / replay cases
+### 29.5 Concurrency or replay cases

 11. **Partner callback replay is safe**
    - Given a partner callback is delivered twice
    - When the second delivery is received
-   - Then replay detection prevents duplicate business effect
+   - Then deduplication prevents duplicate business effect

-12. **Async public operation retry does not create second canonical result**
+12. **Concurrent retries do not create duplicate async jobs**
-   - Given a worker retries execution of a public async product request
+   - Given two near-simultaneous retries use the same idempotency key and equivalent payload
+   - Then only one durable async operation is accepted
-   - Then the operation lineage remains visible
+   - And the second request resolves to the same stable operation reference
-   - And the canonical business action is still applied at most once

-### 29.6 Event / webhook cases
+### 29.6 Reconciliation and integrity cases

-13. **Public webhook is limited to approved event families**
+13. **Public artifact classification remains accurate**
-   - Given a proposal to expose internal governance-control events through public webhooks
+   - Given a public payout summary is derived from canonical payout and reporting domains
-   - Then the proposal is rejected unless an explicit safe external contract is approved
+   - When the summary is returned

-14. **Published public artifact remains retrievable after publication**
+   - Then the response identifies itself as derived or reporting-oriented rather than underlying payout execution truth

+14. **Public response does not leak internal-only fields**
-   - Given a transparency artifact is published
+   - Given a public transparency artifact exists
-   - When a public consumer retrieves it through the catalog and artifact endpoint
+   - When a public route retrieves it
-   - Then the artifact is returned consistently according to version and publication status
+   - Then internal operator notes, raw internal identifiers, and privileged lineage are not exposed

-### 29.7 Abuse-control / sensitive-flow cases
+### 29.7 Event or webhook cases

-15. **Sensitive business flow is rate-limited or abuse-controlled**
-   - Given repeated automated calls attempt to abuse a public signup or billable product submission flow
-   - When thresholds or abuse signals trigger
-   - Then the API blocks or throttles the flow without executing the business action

-### 29.8 Diagram consistency cases

-16. **Architecture Mermaid matches prose**
+15. **Outbound public event uses versioned payload**
+   - Given a supported outbound webhook is emitted
-   - Given the architecture diagram
+   - When the event is delivered
+   - Then the payload is version-tagged and suitable for signature verification and retry-safe handling

+16. **Unauthorized inbound callback is rejected**
+   - Given an inbound partner callback lacks a valid signature or credential
-   - When reviewed against the architecture and ownership sections
+   - When it reaches the API
-   - Then every major node and relationship used in the diagram is supported by the prose
+   - Then the callback is rejected and the owning domain mutation is not executed

-17. **Data Design Mermaid matches schema**
-   - Given the ER diagram
-   - When reviewed against the schema section
-   - Then every entity and relationship in the diagram exists in the schema prose
-   - And no additional unsupported entities appear

-18. **Sequence diagram matches flow view**
-   - Given the sequence diagram
-   - When reviewed against the flow section
-   - Then public read, scoped read, public write, async, partner callback, and abuse-control concepts remain consistent

 ---

 ## 30. Open Questions or Explicit Deferred Decisions

-1. Exact token/session format for user-authenticated public APIs is deferred to auth-specific specs.
-2. Exact client-credential model and partner onboarding lifecycle are deferred to identity/access and integration-specific specs.
-3. Exact route inventory per product public API is deferred to product API specs.
-4. Exact webhook event names and payload schemas are deferred to event/webhook contracts.
-5. Exact response envelope schema is deferred to downstream OpenAPI work.
-6. Exact rate-limit tiers and public monetization model are deferred.
-7. Exact anti-bot or abuse-control vendor/tooling choices are deferred.
-8. Exact pagination, filtering, and search conventions are deferred to shared contract design.
+The following areas are intentionally deferred to downstream domain specs, product API specs, or machine-readable contract work:

+- exact public route inventory for each product
+- exact partner onboarding and credential-issuance workflow
+- exact OAuth, session-token, or delegated-auth mechanism
+- exact rate-limit thresholds by route family and consumer class
+- exact public payout claim flows, if any, beyond read-oriented status surfaces
+- exact public API monetization, quota billing, or commercial packaging
+- exact webhook catalog, event names, and event-subscription lifecycle
+- exact property-level field visibility matrices for each domain route
+- exact OpenAPI grouping, tag structure, and shared component-library organization

+No unresolved item above should be interpreted as permission to weaken the core public-boundary rules defined in this specification.

 ---

 ## 31. Implementation Notes for `fuze-backend-api`

-### 31.1 Repository placement

-`fuze-backend-api` is the primary implementation owner of this specification.

-### 31.2 Required backend structure implications

-The backend should preserve explicit separation among:

-- public request entrypoints
-- platform domains
-- product domains
-- partner integration handlers
-- public artifact publication domains
+- Implement the public API layer as curated boundary modules, not as direct leakage of internal service endpoints.
-- orchestration and workers
+- Keep public route-family composition explicit and versioned.
-- internal services and admin/control services

-### 31.3 Required backend behaviors

-- publish only approved public operations from owning domains
-- centralize auth, correlation, error envelope, rate-limit, and idempotency middleware where appropriate
+- Centralize request lineage, correlation, rate-limit, and idempotency handling patterns.
-- keep public route handlers thin and policy-aware
-- support accepted async patterns uniformly
+- Ensure object-level and function-level authorization occurs in backend domain logic, not only at edge middleware.
-- ensure public responses classify artifact type where needed
+- Keep public artifact retrieval separated from private domain mutation handlers.
-- preserve audit and abuse-control lineage for sensitive routes
-- maintain a durable inventory of published public routes and versions
+- Expose async request acceptance and result retrieval through a consistent shared pattern across products.
+- Never place treasury, governance, vault, or raw internal credits mutation primitives in the public route inventory.
+- Publish stable contract metadata suitable for later OpenAPI, AsyncAPI, and SDK derivation.

 ---